qpwoeiruty987123/LICO/README.md

 # LICO
 An SIMD-Aware High-Performance Learned Inverted Index Compression Framework

-This repository provides end-to-end components for building, storing, decoding, and querying LICO-compressed posting lists, with both scalar and AVX-512 SIMD implementation.
+This repository provides end-to-end components for building, storing, decoding, and querying LICO-compressed posting lists, with both scalar, AVX2 and AVX-512 SIMD implementation.

 ## Dataset preparation
 Following the [ds2i](https://github.com/ot/ds2i) format, your dataset directory should be structured as follows: